-Defining roles in the Engagement section will be highly specific to the organization and project.
-Applicants may describe designated personnel to serve as representative(s) to liaise with the community; and may also hire an outside person to conduct relationship-building.
+Applicants are encouraged to describe designated personnel to serve as representative(s) to liaise with the community.
+They may also hire an outside person to conduct relationship-building.
 Things to consider when defining roles include: preserving institutional knowledge (it is hard to maintain a relationship if the person responsible keeps changing), decision-making authority, expertise and training of individuals, integration with other project activities, and interpersonal skills.
 If contracting with external parties for stakeholder engagement support, consider that different consultancies may have different strengths with different types of stakeholders.
-To ensure all necessary roles and responsibilities are identified, it is important to specify roles and responsibilities related to any planned partnerships with labor unions, community organizations, institutions, nonprofits and local businesses.